tadashi-aikawa/obsidian-another-quick-switcher/README.md

 This is an Obsidian plugin which is another choice of Quick switcher.

 - It can create custom search commands (`Custom searches`)
+- It allows you to customize the hotkeys in the quick switcher to your preference
 - It can search backlinks and move them **without leaving from a keyboard** (`Backlink search`)
 - It can move a file to another folder (`Move file to another folder`)
 - It can search **regardless of the appearance order of tokens**